pgeu/pgeu-system/docs/confreg/skinning.md

 ## Additional variables

-If additional variables need to be used, they can be defined in a file called `context.json` in the templates directory.
+If additional variables need to be used, they can be defined in a file called `context.json` or `context.yaml` in the templates directory.
 The contents of this hash will be added to all requests, both when deployed as static and when run under the main conference system.
+If both a `json` and a `yaml` file exists, the `json` file will be loaded first and then the contents of the `yaml` file will override it.

+Note that `yaml` support will only exist if the `pyyaml` module is installed.
+If this module is not installed, or not reachable in the python path, `yaml` files will be ignored.

 ### Additional variables used by the system